Meditation for Nurses

 Before A Work Shift

 It is common for nurses to experience anxiety before a work shift, especially if they anticipate entering a stressful environment or working with a challenging patient.
 Listening to a short, guided meditation in the car before walking to work can calm the nervous system and help you arrive in the present moment.
-Focusing your attention on breathing as you drive to work or while you get report can help anchor you into your body and reduce overactive thinking [8].
-You can practice saying words of affirmation such as, “I am safe at work.
-I am supported by my peers.
+Focusing your attention on breathing as you drive to work or while you get a report can help anchor you into your body and reduce overactive thinking [8].
+You can practice saying words of affirmation, such as, “I am safe at work.
+My peers support me.
 I am a competent nurse.”

 One example of a guided meditation designed for nurses is Releasing Fear [14].
 In this guided meditation, the speaker asks listeners to think of the worst situation at work, such as a code blue, a medication error, or not receiving help when needed.
 Shining a light onto your fears can relinquish their power over you—practice allowing those fears to surface without trying to get rid of them, just noticing.
 Send your breath to the parts of your body that this fear activates.
 Then, practice exhaling and releasing all the fear that is present.
 Visualize filling those spaces with light, confidence, and gratitude.
 Repeat the mantra, “I release fear,” and return to it during the day if you need reminders.